peczenyj/xpool/README.md

 There are two possible approaches:

 * map all possible parameters and create one object pool for combination.
-* create stateful object that can be easily created and a particular state can be set via some methods.
+* create monadic object that can be easily created and a particular state can be set via some methods.

 The second approach we call "Resettable Objects".

-## Dealing with Stateful Resettable Objects
+## Dealing with monadic Resettable Objects

-Object pools are perfect for stateless objects, however when dealing with stateful objects we need to be extra careful with the object state.
+Object pools are perfect for stateless objects, however when dealing with monadic objects we need to be extra careful with the object state.
 Fortunately, we have some objects that we can easily reset the state before reuse.

 Some classes of objects like [hash.Hash](https://pkg.go.dev/hash#Hash) and [bytes.Buffer](https://pkg.go.dev/bytes#Buffer) we can call a method `Reset()` to return the object to his initial state.
 Others such [bytes.Reader](https://pkg.go.dev/bytes#Reader) and [gzip.Writer](https://pkg.go.dev/compress/gzip#Writer) have a special meaning for a `Reset(state S)` to be possible reuse the same object instead create a new one.